Gina Rodriguez Prepares Her Fedora For Netflix’s ‘Where In The World Is Carmen Sandiego’ Reboot

 “When I watched Full House, I never existed.
 I was never portrayed.
 And when I did see us, we always had a very inferior position in life.
 That lack of visibility, that lack of relatability, really made me feel kind of alone in this world,” Rodriguez recounted.

 Gina Rodriguez’s concerns about the lack of representation were perfectly highlighted by a Golden Globes snafu in 2015.
 Actress America Ferrera was on hand to announce the nominees but when the awards show sent out a tweet, they erroneously identified her as Gina Rodriguez according to Deadline.
-Of course that’s not nearly as bad as announcing the wrong winner for Best Picture, but it did bring home the lack of visibility of Latino actors and actresses Rodriguez discussed in her Golden Globe acceptance speech.
+Of course, that’s not nearly as bad as announcing the wrong winner for Best Picture, but it did bring home the lack of visibility of Latino actors and actresses Rodriguez discussed in her Golden Globe acceptance speech.

-While no release date has been announced for Where in the World is Carmen Sandiego, Netflix’s willingness to take on nostalgic material is sure to pay off.
+While no release date has been announced for Where in the World is Carmen Sandiego, Netflix’s willingness to take on a nostalgic material is sure to pay off.
 Netflix previously announced that it would also be remaking The Magic School Bus.
 Both Carmen Sandiego and The Magic School Bus were favorites of children who are now in the parenting stage of adulthood.
 And the inclusion of Gina Rodriguez who so aptly plays a struggling single mom on Jane the Virgin is a mastermind move that will boost ratings.

-[Featured image by Christopher Polk/Getty Images for TNT.]
+[Featured Image by Christopher Polk/Getty Images for TNT.]